Super Interacting Dark Sector: An Improvement on Self-Interacting Dark Matter via Scaling Relations of Galaxy Clusters: Super Interacting Dark Sector

-Finding interacting constants for various $\sigma_m$ values also results in a useful piece of information, which is the quantitive behaviour of interacting constant of each model as a function of $\sigma_m$.
+Finding interacting constants for various $\sigma_m$ values also results in a useful piece of information, which is the quantitative behavior of interacting constant of each model as a function of $\sigma_m$.
 Considering the relation of

-three constants of $A_0$, $\omega_0$ and $\phi$ can be determined via fitting this relation to the obtained constants in Table~\ref{table_2} for each model.
-In this expression, $\chi_{interaction}=\alpha_{DM}, \alpha_{DE}, \xi_1, \xi_2, \xi_3$ denotes the relevant interacting constant of each model.
+where the three constants of $A_0$, $\omega_0$ and $\phi$ can be determined via fitting this relation to the obtained constants in Table~\ref{table_2} for each model.
+In this expression, $\chi_{\rm{interaction}}=\alpha_{DM}, \alpha_{DE}, \xi_1, \xi_2, \xi_3$ denotes the corresponding interacting constant to each model.
 The result is collected in Table~\ref{table_3}.
 For two particular cases of Model I and for three other models, this result is shown in Figs. (\ref{figure_12}) and (\ref{figure_13}), respectively.
-These plots prove that Eq.~(\ref{fitting_sine}) can be a true description for interacting constants as a function of $\sigma_m$. \\
+These plots show that Eq.~(\ref{fitting_sine}) can be a true description for interacting constants as a function of $\sigma_m$. \\

-The last conclusion has specific importance.
-For interacting dark sector models, $Q$ contains the quality of energy transfer between DE and DM.
+The last conclusion has an specific importance.
+For inetracting dark sector models, $Q$ contains the quality of energy transfer between DE and DM.
 It is a function of DM and DE densities, in addition to several constants.
-While in the interacting dark sector, these constants do not necessarily have a physical meaning, they directly describe DM particles characteristics in the SIDS model.
-DM particles with higher $\frac{\sigma}{m}$ can transfer a more substantial amount of energy to DE.
-In fact, the essence of interacting constants is specified in SIDS.
+While in interacting dark sector, these constants do not necessarily have a physical meaning, they directly describe DM particles characteristics in SIDS model.
+DM particles with higher $\frac{\sigma}{m}$ can transfer more substantial amount of energy to DE.
+In fact, the essence of interacting constants is specified in the SIDS model. \\

 It is not necessary for all interacting dark sector models to obey Eq.~(\ref{Q_Models}) and to stay proportional to the Hubble parameter; these models may emerge in many different forms.
 For the other models of interacting dark sector (except for the ones introduced in Eq.~(\ref{Q_Models})), the same procedure is still valid to determine interacting constants.
 For every model, $\lambda$ of the virial condition is theoretically calculated via the method provided in Section II of Ref. \cite{Naseri:2020uvn}.
 Then, Fig. (\ref{figure_11}) can be used to find a relation between the interacting constant and $\sigma_m$. \\

 Interacting constants can also be calculated with respect to the other cosmological tests.
 In the SIDS model, having a fixed value for these constants may help to constrain the key parameter of the collisional DM model, that is $\sigma_m$.
 In an observational perspective, in addition to finding constraints on the rate of energy transfer between DE and DM, more exact datasets of mass and temperature of galaxy clusters assist to test the scenario of SIDS model.